neynt/neynt.ca/content/wkrpt3/index.md

 ### Continuous signals

-How might you represent a signal using a first-class function?
-One way that immediately comes to mind is by representing it as a function over time:
+As you may have figured out, one way to represent a signal is to directly use a first-class function.

 ```typescript
 type Signal = (t: number) => number;